22 Best Things to do in Niagara Falls, New York, in the Winter

 Ice Skating

-if you want to visit Niagara Falls in winter, ice skating can be a fun and exciting activity for the entire family.
-Whether you’re a USA native or an international traveler, ice skating can be a great way to enjoy Niagara Falls, USA in the winter months.
+If you want to visit Niagara Falls in winter, ice skating can be a fun and exciting activity for the entire family.
+Whether you’re a USA native or an international traveler, ice skating can be a great way to enjoy Niagara Falls, USA, in the winter months.
 So bundle up and join your family on an adventure this winter – and make sure to have fun on the ice!

-Make a snowman at Niagara Falls State Park
+Make a snowman at Niagara Falls State Park.

 Niagara Falls State Park in New York is a winter wonderland.
 Located on the banks of the Niagara River, the park offers breathtaking views of the iconic Niagara Falls.
 The park is blanketed in snow during winter, making it the perfect spot for a wintry getaway.
 The state park features 400 acres of snow, and your snowman will have the best view in the country.